weewx/weewx/docs_src/reference/skin-options/jsongenerator.md

 #### fine_months

 How many calendar months, counting back from this one, are written on a closer grid than the year files.
-This is what a week or a month view is drawn from.
 Default is `2`.

 #### fine_resolution